build3r/HackBU/README.md

 Find an alternative e-commerce website to search for items such as Amazon

 # Issues faced
-Google Shopping API has been deprecated since 2013 and is no longer public
+We found out Google Shopping API has been deprecated since 2013 and is no longer public.
+Ebay API documentation needs more sample code or examples of the use of their product search API